-As you can see in the above diagram when a user makes a request for an item that is already not present in the Cloudflare CDN cache, it first pulls it from the origin server and then stores it into the memory of the CDN server that made the request.
+As you can see in the above diagram when a user makes a request for an item that is already not present in the Cloudflare CDN cache, it first pulls it from the origin server and then stores it in the memory of the CDN server that made the request.
 While staying in this Transient Cache, if that newly cached content does not get accessed by other users a certain number of time within a certain period of time (both of which are not explicitly specified by Cloudflare) the cache gets automatically deleted from that CDN edge no matter what

 s-maxage value you have specified in your cache-control response header.
 That header simply tells Cloudflare for how long you are intending to cache the content in Cloudflare's CDN servers before it gets expired.
 But this does not mean Cloudflare will keep that content cached in their CDN servers for the time you have specified.

 So, if you have a small website that does not have heavy traffic but you would like Cloudflare CDN to keep your content cached for as long as you have asked them to, there is no way that is going to happen; even if you upgrade to a paid Cloudflare plan.
-Hence, upgrading your Cloudflare account just for longer cache life for less accessed contents makes no sense.
+Hence, upgrading your Cloudflare account just for longer cache life for less accessed content makes no sense.

 Personally, I think Cloudflare does this because of the exabyte amount of data they handle every day.
-If they do not delete cached items which are not being accessed via that CDN edge for some specific amount of time, they will soon run out of hard drives to store all the cached contents and also run out of data centre space.
+If they do not delete cached items which are not being accessed via that CDN edge for some specific amount of time, they will soon run out of hard drives to store all the cached contents and also run out of data center space.
 Whereas employing this technique ensures that all the Cloudflare CDN edges only hold the data that is constantly being accessed by users.
 Also not to forget, thanks to these unique techniques millions of users get to use the Cloudflare Free plan.
 Otherwise, if they would have stored all cached contents for the long term, someone had to pay for all those storage costs.

-I don’t know if Cloudflare will ever do this, but I think the users who are looking for a consistent long term cache for their content irrespective of whether or not that content is constantly being accessed by users, Cloudflare can charge some extra monthly fees to cover the extra storage costs for those users only.
-Otherwise, if you have a small website with low traffic and you were considering Cloudflare just for their CDN feature, I think you are better of using some alternate CDN like BunnyCDN which will satisfy all of your CDN needs, but there is no Free plan.
+I don't know if Cloudflare will ever do this, but I think the users who are looking for a consistent long-term cache for their content irrespective of whether or not that content is constantly being accessed by users, Cloudflare can charge some extra monthly fees to cover the extra storage costs for those users only.
+Otherwise, if you have a small website with low traffic and you were considering Cloudflare just for their CDN feature, I think you are better off using some alternate CDN like BunnyCDN which will satisfy all of your CDN needs, but there is no Free plan.

 Cloudflare Cache Replication

 Currently, when you make a request for a certain asset it will only get cached by the Cloudflare CDN edge that intercepted that request.
 So, if another user from a different part of the world requests the exact same asset, the cache journey for that CDN edge will start fresh.
-This means that CDN edge will first fetch it from the origin server, put it in the Transient Cache, check if enough request is coming for that request to that CDN edge, if yes then transfer the cache to Permanent Cache or delete it from the CDN cache.
+This means that the CDN edge will first fetch it from the origin server, put it in the Transient Cache, and check if enough request is coming for that request to that CDN edge, if yes then transfer the cache to Permanent Cache or delete it from the CDN cache.
 This cycle will continue for every single Cloudflare CDN edge.

 Cloudflare Worker & KV

 Cloudflare Worker is a revolutionary technology introduced by Cloudflare which allows you to run custom logic on every CDN edge.
 So, you can handle the request at Cloudflare CDN edge servers exactly the way you want.
-I’ve written an article about Cloudflare Workers and showing it’s power, take a look into it to know more about Cloudflare Workers.
+I've written an article about Cloudflare Workers and showing its power, take a look into it to know more about Cloudflare Workers.